yousefelassal/quote-cron/README.md

 > A man may fulfil the object of his existence by asking a question he cannot answer and attempting a task he cannot achieve.

 > Chaos and Order are not enemies, only opposites.

+> The trouble with most people is that they think with their hopes or fears or wishes rather than with their minds.